uipath-certification/uipath-certification.github.io/_posts/2021-04-03-uipath-anchor-base-example-tutorial.md

 And what we'll do is that will indicate our anchor base image to be the address JPG.
 Besides the use of a JPG, GIF or PNG as the target, the UiPath Find Image Anchor works the same way as Find Element does.

 Run the RPA application and you’ll see that it works exactly the same as before.
-And that’s a full UiPath Anchor Base tutorial to demonstrate how to improve on the basic selector functionality provided with UiPath Studio.
+And that’s a full UiPath <a href="https://www.rpacertified.com/2020/09/09/sell-describe-anchor.html">Anchor Base tutorial</a> to demonstrate how to improve on the basic selector functionality provided with UiPath Studio.

 #### Anchor Base Resources